-This year, because of the actual COVID-19 situation, local agencies made few changes in the trip organization.
+This year, because of the actual COVID-19 situation, local agencies made a few changes in the trip organization.
 Generally, the desert safari includes drive-in 4×4 jeeps, quad bikes, and spider car, visit a Bedouin village with barbeque dinner, and the oriental show with belly dancing, the Tannoura dance, and fire performance.
 Well, that is a real mega desert safari 🙂

 For our desert adventure, we chose the local agency Nur travel.
 The owner Mohamed speaks Serbian excellent.
 We heard a lot of good reviews about him and the excursions.
-Besides safari, we went on two more sea excursions, with this agency, all in one week vacation, and we were satisfied.
+Besides safari, we went on two more sea excursions, with this agency, all in one week’s vacation, and we were satisfied.

 Quad bike ride

 We were picked up at 9h in the morning from our hotel.